ubclaunchpad/inertia/README.md

 <br>

-Inertia is a simple cross-platform command line application that enables quick and easy setup and management of continuous, automated deployment of a variety of project types on any virtual private server.
+Inertia is a user-friendly, cross-platform command line application and serverside agent that enables quick and easy setup and management of continuous, automated deployment of a variety of project types on any virtual private server.
 The project is used, built, and maintained with :heart: by [UBC Launch Pad](https://www.ubclaunchpad.com/), UBC's student-run software engineering club.

 |   | Main Features  |
 ----|-----------------